malaviya-parth/CN/06_TransportLayer/02_TCP/05_stateDiagram.md

 - To handle this lost packet cases of ACK after FIN client wait for 2MSL, if within 2MSL if FIN by server not comes, client understand that the packet might have reached the server and connection is successfully terminated.

 ## Question
-Suppose Client sneds SYN but it does not reach to the server what state the client will be?
+Suppose Client sends SYN but it does not reach to the server what state the client will be?

 ### Solution
 - Doesn't matter about packet reached to server or not the state of client will be SYN-SENT.